hongkunyoo/jupyterflow/docs/README.md

 - [JupyterHub for Kubernetes](https://zero-to-jupyterhub.readthedocs.io/en/latest)
 - [Kubeflow](https://www.kubeflow.org)

-Therefore, although using JupyterFlow does not require Kubernetes knowledge, Setting up JupyterFlow requires Kubernetes understandings(YAML, `helm`, `Service`).
+Therefore, although using JupyterFlow does not require Kubernetes knowledge, setting up JupyterFlow requires Kubernetes understandings(YAML, `helm`, `Service`).
 If you're familiar with Kubernetes, it will not be too hard.

 ## Getting Started